josalvatorre/personal-setup-ansible/README.md

 #### Ubuntu

-My Ubuntu machine is a UTM virtual machine living on my Mac with port 22 forwarded so that Ansible can ssh into it.
+My Ubuntu machine is a multipass virtual machine living on my Mac.

 ```sh
 # I recommend explicitly pointing Ansible to the python interpreter you want to use.